 Godly confrontation to resolve problems can never qualify as abuse.
 Abuse is unprovoked, repeated and escalating insults, either privately or publically, with the intention of destroying character, self-worth, good name, and integrity.

-God commanded exposure for the protection of society
+God commanded exposure of unrepentant abuse for the protection of society

 Scripture also forbade us to keep quiet about the evil unrepentant and intentions of others, which have the potential of harming us and any of our neighbors!
 Consequently, Prov.
 16:30 warns, “He who shuts his eyes to do perverse things and compresses his lips, bring evil to pass.”
 God also commanded in Lev.
 5:1, “If a person… is a witness, whether he has seen or known of the [serious UNREPENTANT] matter, [which affects society, or the relevant members of society] – if he does not tell it, he bears guilt.”

-Such cowardice man-pleasers have become the slaves of their sinning friends!
+Such cowardice man-pleasers have become the slaves of their sinning friends, family, and spouses!